sigcsets/sigcse2018/attendees/index.md

 showTitle: true
 ---

-This year, we are at the [Washington State Convention Center (WSCC)](http://www.wscc.com/), and the main conference hotel is the [Sheraton Seattle Hotel](http://www.sheratonseattle.com/) in Seattle, Washington.
+This year, we are at the [Baltimore Convention Center (WSCC)](http://www.bccenter.org/floorplans.php?id=12) and we are working with four conference hotels in Baltimore, MD.

 This page will contain everything you need for registration, reserving a room, obtaining visas, and finding a roommate.
 For now, we want to make sure that rate information is available early to attendees.